 What happens if I overdose my pet on Clomicalm?

 If an overdose of Clomicalm is suspected, contact your veterinarian or emergency veterinary clinic immediately.

 What should I avoid while giving Clomicalm to my pet?

 Clomicalm may cause dizziness or drowsiness.
 Do not stop giving Clomicalm suddenly.
 This could cause symptoms such as nausea and malaise.

-Store Clomicalm at room temperature away from moisture and heat.
+Store Clomicalm Tablets at room temperature away from moisture and heat.